mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 **Link Section**

-The process of creating assets builds in Mi the identity of a proficient maker.
+The process of creating assets builds in Molly:the identity of a proficient maker.
 She wants to build on her achievement of being an "expert pixel".
 As explored in literature review the possiblity to change and to play with identity is important in the work of Gee.

 His work explores the role of the design of games and the surrounding communities that build up around games to support an nurture the development of player identities.
 The process is shown to have beneficial effects in supporting the creative interations with games and play.